cod3astro/cod3astro/README.md

-# Hi there, I'm cod3astro👋
+Hi there, I'm cod3astro 👋

-I'm a Data Scientist, Frontend Developer, and Biochemistry Student who loves blending science and technology to build smart, impactful solutions.
+I'm a Data Scientist, Biochemistry Student, and an Aspiring Bioinformatician passionate about blending science and technology to build data-driven, impactful solutions—especially in health and life sciences.

-### What I Do
+What I Do
-- Data Science: ML models, data storytelling, and real-world problem solving
-- Frontend Development: Creating clean, interactive UIs with React & Tailwind
+Machine Learning: Building predictive models, applying feature engineering, and solving real-world problems with data

+Data Storytelling: Turning complex datasets into clear, actionable insights

-- Biochemistry: Exploring life at the molecular level and applying data-driven approaches to research
+Biochemistry + Data: Exploring life at the molecular level using analytical and computational tools

+Frontend (Occasionally): Creating clean, responsive UIs with React and Tailwind when needed

-### Currently Learning
+Currently Learning
+Advanced Machine Learning

+Computational Biology Tools & Pipelines

+Full-stack Web Development (lightly)

-- Deep Learning & NLP
+Preparing to Dive into Deep Learning & NLP
-- Full-stack web development
-- Computational biology tools

 ### Let's Connect
 - [LinkedIn](https://www.linkedin.com/in/tijani-abdullateef)